Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 ## OS X

 A binary bundle is available in the download section.
+The binary is build with compatibility for Mac OS X 10.5 (Leopard) and later.
+The build is done with the Xcode 7.0.1 and tested on OS-X 10.10.5 (Yosemite) and partly on OS-X 10.11 (El Capitan).

 The application can also be installed through cask (homebrew additon).
 Installing homebrew and cask, if not already done: